 Hiking Troll Falls with Kids

-We’ve been enjoying the Troll Falls hike with our kids for years – in fact, it’s likely the kid-friendly Kananaskis hike that we’ve done the most with our kids.
+We’ve enjoyed hiking Troll Falls with our kids for years – in fact, it’s likely the kid-friendly Kananaskis hike that we’ve done the most with our kids.

-Troll Falls is such a flat and easy trail that it was always a go-to for us when we wanted an easy hike for kids in Kananaskis.
+Troll Falls is such a flat and easy trail that it was always a go-to for us when we wanted an easy hike for kids in Kananaskis Country.
 It’s fair to say that Troll Falls is one of our favorite things to do with kids in Kananaskis.

 Kids love the Troll Falls trail as it’s easy and nice and wide, making it fun for them to run around and be crazy.
 The teepees along the way are always a hit with kids on the Troll Falls hike.